richafnu/Viva/Viva/glint/setup/copilot-managers.md

 - In Team Summary:
   - Summarize by Top Strengths or Top Opportunities
   - Summarize by Key Outcome
-  -Summarize by team or demographic
+  - Summarize by team or demographic

 - In the Heat Map Report:
   - Summarize your data by managerial or organizational hierarchy.